tpenguinltg/wpcom-edit-post-redirect.user.js/README.md

 *   The new interface will sometimes start loading and appear before the redirect occurs

     *   For unattached post editing (i.e. editing a new post without first specifiying a blog; accessed from [https://wordpress.com/post](https://wordpress.com/post)), the new editor will load completely before being redirected.
+    *   The new editor will also load completely for private and Jetpack-enabled.
+This is an API limitation.

-*   The redirection will likely fail if the site root is different from the installation root for Jetpack-enabled sites.
+*   <del>The redirection will likely fail if the site root is different from the installation root for Jetpack-enabled sites.</del>

-    e.g. the site is accessed from *http://example.com/*, but the installation root is *http://example.com/wordpress/*.
+    <del>e.g. the site is accessed from *http://example.com/*, but the installation root is *http://example.com/wordpress/*.</del>

+    **Fixed in v1.2.2**

 ## Changelog
 * **v1.0.0:** Initial release